Knoblauchpilze/go-game/README.md

 ## database

-The [database](database) folder defines all the information to interact with the databases used by the applications of thie repository.
-We find the configuration files, and the [migrations](database/migrations).
-A [Makefile](database/Makefile) allows to easily perform operations on the database.
+The [database](database) folder defines all the information to interact with the databases used by the applications of this repository.
+This documentation takes the [users](database/users) as an example.
+We find the configuration files, and the [migrations](database/users/migrations).
+A [Makefile](database/users/Makefile) allows to easily perform operations on the database.

 So far there is only one database, but if needed we could create separate folders for each database, the existing one would serve as a template.
 More info in the dedicated [section](#interact-with-the-database).